Yamuna Karjee

-Jamuna Karjee (1898-1953) was an Indian independence activist.
+Yamuna Karjee (1898-1953) was an Indian independence activist.

 Biography

 Early life and education

-Yamuna Karjee was born in a small village name Deopar near Pusa in Darbhanga District of Bihar in 1900.
+Yamuna Karjee was born in a Bhumihar family.
+He belongs to Deopar near Pusa in Samastipur District of Bihar in 1900.
 His father Anu Karjee was a farmer who died when Yamuna Karjee was just 6 months old.
 From his school days itself, he was drawn towards India’s freedom struggle and the Kisan Movement and Peasant movement under Sahajanand Saraswati's leadership.
 In the peasant movement he became a close associate of other revolutionary peasant leaders like Karyanand Sharma, Yadunandan Sharma and Panchanan Sharma.

 For higher studies he went to the Presidency College, Kolkata, and also obtained a degree in Law.
 In Calcutta he came in contact with several freedom fighters and Congress leaders like Bidhan Chandra Roy, Sri Krishna Sinha and Rahul Sankrityayan.

 Career

 Spurning the offers of several government jobs, he became a Hindi journalist of repute.
 He joined the editorial wing of Hindi weekly Bharat Mitra published in Calcutta.
 He also took part in Gandhiji’s non cooperation movement from 1920–21 and was jailed in 1929-30 for taking part in civil disobedience movement and Namak Satyagrah.

 He won the first election for Bihar and Orissa Assembly in 1937 as a Congress candidate.